 Full-Court Cone Weave

-Place six cones down the length of the court, about 12 feet apart.
-Players dribble with their right hand on the way down, left hand on the way back, using a crossover at each cone.
+Best for ages 8 and up who can handle the length.
+Six cones down the court about 12 feet apart.
+Players dribble with the right hand on the way down, the left hand on the way back, using a crossover at each cone.
 Run two lines at once to keep wait time short.
-Progress by adding behind-the-back or between-the-legs moves at each cone.
-Works well for ages 8 and up who can handle the length.

-Offensive player starts with the ball at the baseline, defender one arm's length away.
-On the whistle, the offensive player tries to score at the far basket.
-The defender tries to force a turnover or contest the finish.
-Teaches dribbling under pressure, changing pace, and finishing after a long push.
+Best for ages 10 and up.
+The offensive player starts with the ball at the baseline, defender one arm's length away.
+On the whistle, the offensive player tries to score at the far basket while the defender forces a turnover or contests the finish.
 Rotate every two attempts so no one dominates the drill.
-Use this for ages 10 and up.

 Passing Drills